r-windows/docs/faq.md

 # C:/Rtools/mingw_64/bin/g++
 ```

-All of the above is the same on all operating systems (Windows, MacOS, Linux).
-But the following section is Windows specific.
+This system is the same on all operating systems (Windows, MacOS, Linux).
+However the following section is specific to Windows:

 ## Using a non-default compiler path on Windows